evenmillz/evenmillz/README.md

 Neuro-wise.
 Spiritually.
 Professionally.
 I approached learning with the intensity it deserved, mastered core concepts, and built outward from solid foundations.

 **Continuous Evolution**
 Every project teaches.
 Every system evolves.
-I don't just maintain code—I nurture systems that grow, adapt, and serve their intended purpose with increasing sophistication.
+I nurture systems that grow, adapt, and serve their intended purpose with increasing sophistication.

 ---